Did you know you can book PassMeFast’s intensive courses and fast-tracked practical tests in both Surrey and Kent? Well, you do now!

 If that all sounds a little much, you can always get a bus or arrive by car.
 In fact, the Jefferson Lane bus stop pulls in just in front of the village hall, so it couldn’t get more convenient!
 Opting to arrive by car instead?
 Expect a bit of a walk from the nearest available parking spot.
 The closest car park to the test centre is High Knocke car park, which is 14 minutes away.
 It’ll set you back £2.30 for 2 hours of parking.
 The choice is yours!

-A quick note on the pass rate: it looks fairly low but you have to consider that this is likely down to the fact that it’s based on a very small pool of people.
-If you’re confident in your driving theory prowess, book in and see if you can give their stats a boost!
+A quick note on the pass rate: it looks fairly good, but you should remember that this is likely down to the fact that it’s based on a very small pool of people.
+If you’re confident in your driving theory prowess, book in and see if you can impact their stats!

 |TUNBRIDGE WELLS FACT FILE|